Seneca-ICTOER/OPS245-db/docs/A-Labs/lab1-db.md

 - **Note: If Rufus asks you to select the mode that you wish to use to write the image, select "Write in ISO image mode".**
 - Once the process has completed you will have your installation flash drive ready.

-## Investigation 2: Create And Install Your host Debian 12 system onto your SSD (debhost)
+## Investigation 2: Install Your host Debian 12 system onto your external SSD (debhost)
-**Note:** From this step onward, you will be completing these tasks on the Seneca Lab computer
+**Note:** From this step onward, you will be completing these tasks on the Seneca Lab computer.
+It is highly recommended that you complete this in the first lab class of the semester.

 1. Plug your installation USB flash drive and your SSD external hard drive into the Seneca lab computer
 2. Turn on the Seneca lab computer.
 You will need to hit the F12 key as soon as you turn it on until you see the following screen: